okta/okta-oidc-ios/README.md

 ### authenticate

-If you already logged in to Okta and have a valid session token, you can complete authorization by calling `authenticate(withSessionToken:)`.
-In case of successful authorization, this operation will return valid `OktaOidcStateManager` in its callback.
+If you already signed in to Okta and have a valid session token, you can complete authorization by calling `authenticate(withSessionToken:)`.
+Upon successful authorization, this operation returns a valid `OktaOidcStateManager` in the callback.
 Clients are responsible for further storage and maintenance of the manager.

 ```swift
 oktaOidc.authenticate(withSessionToken: token) { stateManager, error in